 Ah…the unspoken prayer request.
-Social media seems to have given it new life.
 I first encountered this wonderful device during my freshman year of college.
 Pretty much every guy in the Bible study had an unspoken prayer request.
 As I followed up with the various guys, I discovered that pretty much every unspoken request was a discrete plea for deliverance from pornography.
-The term proved usefully because it allowed the guys to ask for help without making the girls uncomfortable.
+The term proved useful because it allowed the guys to appear both spiritual and datable.

 In Matthew 6:6-8, Jesus says: